Hearing Aid Basics

 How Can Hearing Aids Help?

 Hearing loss occurs when hair cells in the inner ear become damaged.
-This damage can be a result of overexposure to loud noise, an injury, disease, certain medication, or just an effect of age.
+This damage can be a result of overexposure to loud noise, an injury, a disease, certain medication, or just an effect of age.
 A hearing aid can benefit those with hearing loss in one or both ears by creating larger sound vibrations for the undamaged hair cells to detect.
 To find out if a hearing aid could help your hearing loss, a trip to an ENT specialist for an exam and hearing test is recommended.

 Different Types of Hearing Aids